GJan: 2015–17: Do It

 The single cover picture for her next single "Nobody Around" was released on March 28, 2015 on GJan's official Facebook page and the song was released on April 13.
 The day after release, "Nobody Around" reached number 1 on the Lithuanian iTunes chart.
 The song was also used in a commercial for "Active O2" water in Germany.

 The single cover picture for her next single, "One More Drink", was released on July 23, 2015 on GJan's official Facebook page.
 She released the song, accompanied by a music video on July 26.
 On August 4, 2015, "One More Drink" became available on iTunes.

 On November 26, 2015, GJan announced her next song "Gossip" on her Facebook page and shared the single cover picture, which had been painted by the singer herself.
 The song was subsequently released on December 1 on various platforms.

 She released her song "Wild" on November 29, 2016.
 She released her song "Wasn't Easy" on March 21, 2017.
 In October 2017, new single "Together" was released with accompanying music video.
 On October 18, 2017 the debut album Do It was released through Global Records on various platforms such as Apple Music, Spotify, etc.

 'Together' was the last song released through Global Records.

 GJan signed off a contract with Global Records to work on her own.

 Greta Jančytė and her music partner Rokas Jansonas (Together GJan) released their first song in Lithuanian 'Paskui Tave' in November 2017.
 The song was only published in the Lithuanian record market, remaining censored in other countries.
 However, it reached a big audience and scored 6.7M views (stat.
 December 12, 2019) on YouTube.

 2018

 2018 began with another song in Lithuanian: 'Tabletė' (tr.
 Pill) was published on March 6, 2018 and currently (stat.
 12th Dec, 2019) has 2.6M views on YouTube.

 On May 23, 2018 GJan released 'Confidence' and reached 1.8M views (stat.
 12th Dec, 2019) on YouTube platform.

 On July 30, 2018, GJan released another song 'Clothes Off' and reached almost 1M views (stat.
 12th Dec, 2019) on YouTube platform.

-On September 13, 2018GJan released BoB Dylan cover of 'Ring them bells' dedicated to movie 'Ashes in the snow'.
+On September 13, 2018GJan released a BoB Dylan cover of 'Ring them bells' dedicated to the movie 'Ashes in the snow'.
 It reached 1.1M views (stat.
 12th Dec, 2019) on YouTube platform.

 On November 14, 2018 GJan released her third Lithuanian song 'Melagė' (tr.
 Liar).
-The song received great success, taking a place in top charts for a year already.
+The song received great success, taking a place in the top charts for a year.

 Song reached 6.3M views (stat.
 12th Dec, 2019) on YouTube.